-- 1 teaspoon kosher salt, plus more for sprinkling
+1 teaspoon kosher salt, plus more for sprinkling

-- ½ teaspoon ground black pepper, plus more for sprinkling
+> - ½ teaspoon ground black pepper, plus more for sprinkling

-- ½ teaspoon ground cayenne powder
+> - ½ teaspoon ground cayenne powder

-- Using a sharp chopping knife, chop the pork shoulder into 6 equal square-sized pieces.
+> - Using a sharp chopping knife, chop the pork shoulder into 6 equal square-sized pieces.
 Dry each piece with paper towels and sprinkle generously with kosher salt and ground black pepper.

-- Hit the "Sauté" button on your 6-quart Instant Pot, 8-quart Instant Pot, or comparable electric pressure cooker, and add the garlic-infused olive oil.
+> - Hit the "Sauté" button on your 6-quart Instant Pot, 8-quart Instant Pot, or comparable electric pressure cooker, and add the garlic-infused olive oil.
 Once the display reads "Hot," using tongs, add half of the pork pieces and sear each side for 1 minute.
 Remove seared pork to a plate and repeat for the remaining pieces of pork.

-- Once all the pork pieces are seared and removed from the pot, hit "Cancel" on the Instant Pot and slowly pour the pineapple and lime juice into the pot.
+> - Once all the pork pieces are seared and removed from the pot, hit "Cancel" on the Instant Pot and slowly pour the pineapple and lime juice into the pot.
 Scrape the bottom of the pot clean with a plastic spoon.

-- Add 1 tsp lime zest, 1 tsp oregano leaves, 1 tsp cumin, 1 tsp kosher salt, ½ tsp black pepper and ½ tsp cayenne powder to the pot and stir until combined.
+> - Add 1 teaspoon lime zest, 1 teaspoon oregano leaves, 1 teaspoon cumin, 1 teaspoon kosher salt, ½ teaspoon black pepper and ½ teaspoon cayenne powder to the pot and stir until combined.
 Add all the pork back into the pot and cover with the liquid on all sides.
 Scrape any pork juices left on the plate into the pot using a spatula (leave no flavour behind!).

-- Close the lid, set pressure release valve to sealing, hit the "Meat" button, and set timer for 60 minutes.
+> - Close the lid, set pressure release valve to sealing, hit the "Meat" button, and set timer for 60 minutes.